Snake bites and avoidance

 Overview

-Travellers are visiting ever more exotic destinations and participating more than ever in adventurous pursuits.
+Travellers are visiting more exotic destinations and participating more than ever in adventurous pursuits.
 This may result in increased inadvertent contact with local wildlife including snakes, scorpions, spiders, jellyfish, and stinging fish.
 Of these, globally, venomous land snakes are the most important medically [1].

 Many animals and flora are poisonous when ingested or inhaled so the term venomous is used when referring to snakes as they actively inject their poison (venom).